TyloRoberts/fosvis/README.md

 # Requirements
 * Python3 (must be run with python3)
 * Pip-installable packages: BioPython, Pandas, Numpy, Matplotlib, seaborn, tqdm
-* External Software (all need to be appended to PATH)
+* External Software (all need to be appended to PATH - newer versions will also likely work)
 	* circos (v0.69-8)
 	* prodigal (v2.6.3)
 	* blastn (v2.9.0)